Metadata in general¶

 Q: Whom should I contact with questions or issues?

-Q: What are the registries that are referenced in the schema?
+Q: What are the registries and atlases that are referenced in the schema?

 When possible, we use persistent identifiers (PIDs) to specify metadata features.
 This affords precision and clarity and allows richer information in public databases to be accessible.
 Our list of registries will grow as we incorporate more ontologies into our schema.
 We currently use:

-• Open Researcher and Contributor ID (ORCID) to identify investigators
+Open Researcher and Contributor ID (ORCID) to identify experimenters